Attack on the Pentagon

 “Why did you insist we invite him?
 I don't see how he can help this meeting go any smoother.”

-“Working in the Eisenhower administration, Mr. Nixon was there when Cuban-American relations began to nosedive.”
+“Working in the Eisenhower administration, Mr. Nixon was there when Cuban-American relations began to nosedive.
+His presence may prove valuable.”

 “With all due respect, sir, I feel this whole meeting will go awry because of him.
 Prime Minister Castro must believe this is all a practical joke.”